 7.4 Status of Issues

 All issues will have a designated status.
-The Advanced Metering Working Group will assign one of the following statuses to the issue:
+The Texas Data Transport & MarkeTrak Systems Working Group will assign one of the following statuses to the issue:

 (a) New - Issue has not yet been discussed at an AMWG meeting.